Preparing for College

 Eventually, you will need to turn in teacher and/or counselor recommendation letters to colleges or scholarship programs.
 Please complete this personal biography form and have it ready to give to the teachers or counselors who will be writing the recommendation letters.
-This will help them gain a full perspective on the areas they need to highlight….(example, your awards, honors and your service to the community and extracurricular activities).
+This will help them gain a full perspective on the areas they need to highlight….(for example, your awards, honors and service to the community and extracurricular activities).

 Paying for College

 Students who are planning to attend college this fall should fill out the FAFSA (Free Application for Federal Student Aid) anytime after October 1st!
 You can complete the FAFSA online at www.fafsa.ed.gov.